loveleif/LinkedList/README.md

 LinkedList
 ==========

-Double linked list implemented in C++ as part of a programming course.
+A very basic double linked list implemented in C++ as part of a programming course.